JakobFlaman/SapCdsWorkshopBasic/README.md

   - Feedback, Q&A, etc.

 ## Prerequisites
 Please install them before the event.
-It makes it smoother and more convient for all.
+It makes it smoother and more convenient for all.
 - Eclipse IDE
   - ADT Tools
   - Valid account SAP Cloud ABAP Trial account